Variation and Revocation of Care Orders

 Exceptions to this would be when a child continues to be Accommodated, for example in preparation for independent living.

-If ongoing support is required, the social worker should draft a Child In Need plan or consider further work with the family being undertaken through universal services lead through an Early Intervention Child and Family Single Assessment, with the carers in line with the Contacts and Referrals for Children in Need Procedure and Child and Family Assessment Procedure.
+If ongoing support is required, the social worker should draft a Child In Need plan or consider further work with the family being undertaken through universal services lead through an Early Intervention Child and Family Single Assessment, with the carers in line with the Contacts and Referrals for Children in Need Procedure and Child and Family Single Assessment Guidance.
 This should indicate what involvement is needed and what involvement has been agreed.

 The social worker and their Team Manager should review progress on the action plan.